 How Does a Leaky Gut relate to Inflammation?

 Weight Loss, Insulin and the American Diet

 Below is a series of videos discussing the American diet’s effect on the body’s ability to function property and maintain a healthy weight.
 Dr. Tiffany Binder, ND., explores different types of carbohydrates, how they are broken down, and the role of insulin and hormones.
-If you have any questions, please feel free to call The Wellness Center, 303-357-WELL(9355), to set up a complimentary consultation with Tiffany Binder, ND.
+If you have any questions, please feel free to call The Wellness Center, 303-357-WELL(9355), to set up a consultation with Tiffany Binder, ND.

 Simple and Complex Carbohydrates – Part 1 of 4

 Cortisol and the American Diet – Part 2 of 4?